 Ghanaian owned banks, unlike their foreign-owned counterparts, had no external partners to fall back on to raise the Bank of Ghana’s new capital reserve requirement.
 Therefore, many of these indigenous banks were liquidated, and their assets were handed over to take over banks.
 Others were merged, while a few were reduced to Savings and Loans companies.

-Banks such as Royal Bank, Beige Bank, Unibank, Construction Bank and Sovereign bank that were affected by this shake-up in the banking sector merged to form Consolidated Bank Ghana Ltd. OmniBank and Sahel Sahara Bank(BSIC) also merged to form OmniBSIC Bank; Capital Bank and UT bank were taken over by GCB Bank Ltd, and GN bank was reduced into a Savings and Loans company.
+Banks such as Royal Bank, Beige Bank, Unibank, Construction Bank and Sovereign bank that was affected by this shake-up in the banking sector merged to form Consolidated Bank Ghana Ltd. OmniBank and Sahel Sahara Bank(BSIC) also merged to form OmniBSIC Bank; Capital Bank and UT bank were taken over by GCB Bank Ltd, and GN bank was reduced into a Savings and Loans company.

 Though all this seemed more of a crisis for the Ghanaian owned banks, there were still several other indigenous banks that did not only meet the new requirement but are still able to up their game to meet global standards.